peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Return Value

 A two-element array containing the starting and ending U coordinates, respectively, of the curve.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.BSplineCurve_evaluate'></a>
 ### H3DU.BSplineCurve#evaluate(u)